Mobi-Market/Hook/README.md

 # Hook engine for Laravel

+> This is for legacy usage, to allow stuff to be upgraded to modern packages.
+This is going to be rewritten at some point to be more functional.

 **What is this?**

 The purpose of this project is that your packages could modify each other without overriding the source code.